 With a loyal audience on social media, Dave is a prominent and regular voice at leading industry events and platforms including the RSA, WorkTech, and Cloud World Forum.
 He was a guest on Sunday Brunch (C4) 31 Dec 2017.

-His RSA Animate video on the need to re-imagine work has generated over 800,000 YouTube hits to date.
+His RSA Animatevideo on the need to re-imagine work has generated over 800,000 YouTube hits to date.

 His point of view resonates widely.